Sebastian-git/Flashcards/README.md

 # FlashCards

 ### Introduction
 This flashcards program was meant to help studying a broad range of topics.
 If the program is being run for the first time, there will be a new file named "database" created.

+### Usage

 There are three text entry options:

 * Category - Turns into the name of the new file that will be used for storing the flashcards.